slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 But data shows people want more feedback but monthly, not daily.

 <!--
+- Amazon’s “two-pizza teams”: The ultimate divisional organization
+- a great manager is a great facilitator

 I’m a strategist, not a politician.
 My job sometimes is to say the thing they don’t want to hear.”
 Even the greatest communicators get angry, flustered, or confused when they find themselves in conflict.